 With employees onboarding remotely, employers must pay close attention to their I-9 process, given the rather complicated steps that must be completed in a short timeframe.
 During the pandemic, the IRS has modified the requirements for in-person verification of employee documents during section 2, but employers should note that the in-person confirmation will still need to be completed.
+CIC Plus can help by providing a network of physical locations all over the U.S. for new hires to visit to complete document verification for section 2 of the I-9.
 If steps are missed, it could lead to costly audits and penalties.
 CIC Plus helps employers automate the full verification process, including E-Verify.

 Employers with employees in multiple states also need to be diligent when it comes to managing tax withholding information.
 Don’t leave it to employees to figure out what tax forms to complete; use an automated system such as what CIC Plus offers to guide employees through all necessary forms based on where the employee works and lives.